sun-data/solar-dynamics-observatory/docs/index.rst

 :cite:p:`Pesnell2012` is a NASA satellite which has been continuously observing the Sun since 2010.

-This Python package aims to represent SDO imagery using :mod:`named_arrays`, a named tensor implementation with :class:`astropy.units.Quantity` support.
+This library uses the :mod:`sunpy` package to download SDO images and the :mod:`aiapy` package to align and prepare the images to be ready for scientific analysis.

+While this package uses Sunpy to download the data, it does not represent SDO images as instances of :obj:`sunpy.map.Map` it represents images using :class:`named_arrays.FunctionArray`.

 Installation
 ============